EricKeenan/SNOWPACK_WAIS/README.md

 bash copy_sno.sh
 ```

-4. Set restart flag to `Y` or `N` in `run_openmp.sbatch`.
-Launch Alpine-3D mimumum working example using `openmp`.
+4. Set restart flag to `Y` or `N` in `job.sbatch`.
+Launch Alpine-3D mimumum working example.
 Make sure you are not in a conda environment.
 ```
 conda deactivate
-sbatch run_openmp.sbatch
+sbatch job.sbatch
 ```